Wander1ngPanda/game_of_life/README.md

 #### Notes
 Create Game test fails if takes too long which happens with large numbers Remember to restrict how large it can be

+Use Tkinter

+2 windows

+One for the game and the other for the controls

+Pause Go Faster Clear Rules